 Against FCS competition, he appeared to have the requisite athleticism for his size.
 But against bigger, stronger, faster defensive linemen in the NFL, how will he fare?
 Will Brown lack the lateral quickness required to employ his length?
 Will he play too high to combat bendy edge rushers?
 Even though he appears to have high-quality traits, the uncertainty is magnified with Brown’s transition to the professional game.

 Additionally, there are some visible areas of improvement on the field with Brown.
-He shows flashes of violent, powerful, and precise hands, but he can be inconsistent there.
-He can also have trouble responding to counters, and he doesn’t have the elite recovery athleticism or balance necessary to compensate.
+The UNI offensive tackle shows flashes of violent, powerful, and precise hands, but he can be inconsistent there.
+He can also have trouble responding to counters, and he doesn’t always showcase the elite recovery athleticism or balance necessary to compensate.
+He has the athletic traits, but he may need to improve his balance at the next level.

 Furthermore, Brown can also be inconsistent with his blocking angles.
 There are reps where he covers the field well but then fails to levy direct contact by taking a faulty angle.
 He’ll have to clean that up, given the faster overall pace of the NFL.
 He is trending up with his awareness and IQ, but there’s still work to be done.